Sagittarius B2: Structure and composition

+Observation and research

 The molecular components of this cloud can be readily observed in the 10^{2}-10^{3} μm range of wavelengths.
 About half of all the known interstellar molecules were first found near Sgr B2, and nearly every other currently known molecule has since been detected in this feature.

 The European Space Agency's gamma-ray observatory INTEGRAL has observed gamma rays interacting with Sgr B2, causing X-ray emission from the molecular cloud.
 This energy was emitted about 350 years prior by the supermassive black hole (SMBH) at the galaxy's core, Sagittarius A*.
 The total luminosity from this outburst is an estimated million times stronger than the current output from Sagittarius A*.
 This conclusion was supported in 2011 by Japanese astronomers who observed the Galactic Center with the Suzaku satellite.

-Observations with the James Webb Space Telescope revealed new candidate HII regions that were missed with radio observations.
+Observations with the James Webb Space Telescope revealed new candidate H II region that were missed with radio observations.
 At 25 μm the researchers found infrared radiation escaping the protocluster Sgr B2 N, following the path of a large-scale outflow.
 YSOs previously detected with ALMA in the western side of the cloud are not detected with JWST, but hot dust around their outflows is detected with JWST.
 On the eastern side JWST detects recent star-formation.